-As we started the discussion with the power of attorney California on our home page, we went further and discussed the durable power of attorney California and from popular feedback we want to touch upon what happens when the principal signer of the POA dies.
+As we started the discussion with the California power of attorney on our home page, we went further and discussed the durable power of attorney.
+Based on some common questions, we want to touch upon the question of what happens when the principal signer of a POA dies.
 What becomes of the document?
 The agent?
 Are there any things the agent is supposed to take care of after the principal’s death?

-Upon the date of the principal’s death, a power of attorney is immediately terminated.
-It is common for people to mistake a power of attorney for a trust, which does survive death.
-In California, there are several different types of powers of attorney.
+Upon the date of the principal’s death, any power of attorney is immediately terminated.
+It is common for people to mistake a power of attorney for a trust that survives death.
+In California, there are several different types of powers of attorney you can draft.
 However, most people choose to create a general durable power of attorney.

-A general durable power of attorney revokes the authority of all powers of attorney created before the general durable.
-However, there are several exceptions, such as allowing safety deposit box access, depositing funds, withdrawing funds and writing checks.
-The principal must create a statement of intent in order to appoint an agent.
+A general durable power of attorney revokes the authority of all powers of attorney created beforehand.
+However, several exceptions include allowing safety deposit box access, depositing funds, withdrawing funds, and writing checks.
+The principal must create a statement of intent to appoint an agent.
 The agent of the general durable power of attorney will remain in authority until the principal is deceased.

-General durable powers of attorney in California contain clauses for document reliability, document reliance, information release and ancillary agent appointment.
-The power of attorney will also dictate the agent’s fiduciary eligibility, compensation, liability, enforcement of authority, revocation and amendment.
-This document must be dated, signed and notarized.
+General durable powers of attorney in California contain clauses for document reliability, document reliance, information release, and ancillary agent appointment.
+A power of attorney will also dictate the agent’s fiduciary eligibility, compensation, liability, enforcement of authority, revocation, and amendment.
+This document must be dated, signed, and notarized.